KOSASIH/PromoteOneself/README.md

 ## Commands:
 This document uses the following syntax for commands:
- - Text in angle brackets is to be replaced with another value e.g. *&lt;player&gt;* means a player' username
+ - Text in angle brackets is to be replaced with another value e.g. *&lt;player&gt;* means a player's username
- - Text in square brackets is optional but, if used, must be used verbatim e.g. *[optional-argument]* means optional-argument
+ - Text in square brackets is optional but, if used, must be used verbatim e.g. *[optional-argument]* means 'optional-argument'
  - Text in angle brackets in square brackets is optional and is to be replaced with another value e.g. *[&lt;player&gt;]* means an optional player's username
  - The pipe symbol (|) represents 'or' e.g. *&lt;target&gt;|none* means either the name of a target of the word 'none'
  - Curly braces are used to group multiple arguments around an 'or' e.g. *{get &lt;player&gt;}|{set &lt;player&gt; &lt;password&gt;}* means 'get player-username' or 'set player-username password'
- - Plain text are mandatory arguments to be used verbatim e.g. *prom version* means prom version
+ - Plain text words are mandatory arguments to be used verbatim e.g. *prom version* means 'prom version'

 This plugin contains the following commands:
  - /promoteoneself